-If you have a large group, you might have need number of porters.
-A guide can assess how much cumulative weight of the backpack of your group.
+If you have a large group, you might have to need a number of porters.
+A guide can assess how much the cumulative weight of the backpack of your group.
 That will help him get a good idea about the number of porters needed.

-So you won’t have to worry about the determining which or how many porters you will need.
+So you won’t have to worry about determining which or how many porters you will need.

 If the porter you hire is not trustworthy, (s)he might also run away with your backpack.
 But if you hire a porter with the help of a guide, you can be assured that the porter is trustworthy as well.
 So you won’t have to constantly worry about whether the porter is a genuine person or not.

 When you are trekking in mountainous regions, most people who live there have poor economic standards.
 In such places, there are probably no schools or colleges.
 So the people who live in those regions might not understand even the simplest of English words.

 The lodge owners or restaurant owners might not be able to speak words besides Thank You or Welcome.
 So you might have plenty of problems while dealing with them about your needs.